 Boilers vs. Furnaces: An In-Depth Comparison

-Now that you know how each type of heating system works, let’s look at how they stack up against each other in different categories:
+Now that you know how a furnace works in comparison to a boiler system, let’s look at how they stack up against each other in different categories:

 Energy Efficiency